Below are answers to some of the most frequently asked questions about faculty governance at the University of North Carolina at Chapel Hill.

 According to Appendix B of the Faculty Code, “Rules and Procedure of the Faculty Council,” any member of the General Faculty (an entity defined in Article 1 of the Faculty Code), “may enter into the discussions of the Council upon recognition of the chair.”
 Other members of the University community, the Code states, “may attend Council meetings as observers unless a particular meeting has been declared closed.”
 In practice, members of the University community who are not members of the General Faculty occasionally speak at Council meetings upon recognition of the chair.

 How do I get a topic or speaker on the Faculty Council agenda?

 The Faculty Code places responsibility for programming the Faculty Council agenda in the hands of the Agenda Committee, an appointed subcommittee of the Council.
-The Agenda Committee meets monthly to consider agenda items.
-If you have an item you’d like to put before the Agenda Committee, please contact Katie Turner in Faculty Governance at firstname.lastname@example.org or 919-962-1671.
+The Agenda Committee meets monthly during the academic year to consider agenda items.
+If you have an item that you would like the Agenda Committee to consider, please contact the Office of Faculty Governance at firstname.lastname@example.org or 919-962-2146.

 The rules of procedure for the Faculty Council also allow faculty members to initiate proposals from the floor, although proposals for legislative action must be distributed in advance of the meeting according to the rules of providing “due notice.”